MicrosoftDocs/dynamics365smb-devitpro-pb/dev-itpro/developer/devenv-setcurrentkey-setrange-setfilter-getrangemin-and-getrangemax-methods.md

 ---
-title: "SetRange, SetFilter, GetRangeMin, GetRangeMax Methods"
+title: Filtering records with the SetRange, SetFilter, GetRangeMin, and GetRangeMax methods
 description: Describes methods that set limits on the value of one or more specified fields, so that only a subset of the records are displayed, modified, deleted, and so on. ms.custom: na ms.date: 04/01/2021